Webinars work, content marketing-wise.

 Based on our user data, here's the breakdown, country by country.

 11 am to 2 pm is the statistical sweet spot.
 Webinars within that time frame have the best attendance rates, with the overall average attendance rate being in the mid-20-percent range.

 Europe...and the UK 😉

 For European audiences, you’ll want to get started a little earlier (by their clocks).
 The sweet spot across the pond is between 8am and 11 am.

-Another surprise here...let them sleep in—2pm to 4pm is where the statistical magic happens there.
-Remember, Asia is a large continent that spans many timezones so remember that theses are aggregated numbers.
+Another surprise here...let them sleep in!
+2pm to 4pm is where the magic happens.
+Remember, Asia is a large continent that spans many time zones, so remember that theses are aggregated numbers.

-The numbers tell us that despite their best efforts, Aussies are not too different to Americans- at least when it comes to their webinar attendance habits.
-10am to noon has proven to be best webinar window.
+The numbers tell us that despite their best efforts, Aussies are not too different from Americans- at least when it comes to their webinar attendance habits.
+10am to noon has is the best webinar window.

 Don't miss the next great post.
 Subscribe.

 Want the best webinar guides, tutorials, and tips?
 We got you.